samwang1/HuskyMaps/README.md

   Some have names (e.g. "Safeway") and others are just spots on the road.
   HuskyMaps will automatically find a valid node in the graph nearest to where the user double-clicked.

+The shortest route is computed via the A* search algorithm.
+Given a cheap heuristic function, the A* algorithm finds the shortest path faster than Dijkstra's algorithm.